 At its core, DevOps is about building and delivering quality software at scale.
 But exactly how you go about doing that is going to vary from company to person to project.
 DevOps does not look the same anywhere.

-As our VP of Worldwide Transformation Justin Arbuckle describes in Data Economy, an effective approach to changing your development processes and teams should start with ALDO – Agile Lean DevOps Outcomes.
+As our VP of Worldwide Transformation Justin Arbuckle describes in Data Economy(link is external), an effective approach to changing your development processes and teams should start with ALDO – Agile Lean DevOps Outcomes.
 As he notes, begin with “a practical discussion about what you’re trying to achieve.
 Then you consider what combination of approaches will help deliver the results you need.”
 Let’s take a closer look at ALDO:

 ■ Agile makes and delivers projects in smaller chunks.
 And the ability to change what you’re building, based on customer feedback, while you’re building it.